 - A revocable designation means you can change whom you designate as a beneficiary at any time without authorization from your designated beneficiary. - An irrevocable designation means you're giving authority to your designated beneficiary.
-You alone can't change your beneficiary designation you must have agreement and signed consent from your designated beneficiary to make a change.
+You cannot change your beneficiary designation on your own you must have agreement and signed consent from your designated beneficiary to make a change.

-If you don't name a beneficiary for core and optional employee life insurance coverage, the proceeds will be paid to your estate.
+If you do not name a beneficiary for core and optional employee life insurance coverage, the proceeds will be paid to your estate.
 You should consider reviewing your named beneficiary(ies) during the annual enrollment period or when a status change occurs, such as the birth of a child or a change in spousal status.

-You're automatically the beneficiary for any optional dependent life insurance - spousal and child coverage under FLEX.
+You're automatically the beneficiary for any optional dependent life insurance - spousal and child coverage under Nortel Health & Group Benefits.